 What the experts recommend

 Experts predict that Australia’s obesity rate will keep rising, which will put even greater strain on our health system.
-If current trends continue, it is estimated that by 2025, 83 per cent of men and 75 per cent of women aged 20 years or more will be overweight or obese.
+If current trends continue, it is estimated to increase for both males and females and across the age span, resulting in around one third of 5-19 year olds being overweight or obese by 2025, as well as 83% of males and 75% of females aged 20 years and over.
+For Australia, this would represent 16.9 million people.

 Obesity is difficult to tackle because of the many contributing factors.
 The International Obesity Taskforce suggests:

-- Helping families to understand how to provide a healthy environment for themselves and their children.
-This would include decisions about activity and eating habits
+- helping families to understand how to provide a healthy environment for themselves and their children.
+This would include decisions about physical activity and healthy eating habits

-- Increasing education for health professionals on how to recognise and manage weight problems in patients
+- increasing education for health professionals on how to recognise and manage weight problems in people

 Where to get help